vgurianov/uml-sp/docs/conception.md

 Сlarify this picture:
 - UML-element "Class" for object:<br/>
-Concept = A man is writer (i.e. object is an instance of class).
+Concept = A man is writer, i.e. object is an instance of class.
 Usually this tagged value hidden on diagram.<br/>
-ID = Mark Twain (i.e. individual name of object)
+ID = Mark Twain, i.e. individual name of object.
 - UML-element "Class" for class:<br/>
-Tagged value Concept is notion, meaning of term.<br/> Tagged value ID is designation of notion. Сonveniently designation of notion denote as name of class then this tagged value can hidden on diagram.<br/>
+Tagged value *Concept* is notion, meaning of term.<br/> Tagged value *ID* is designation of notion. Сonveniently designation of notion denote as name of class then this tagged value can hidden on diagram.<br/>
 Attributes and operations also define concepts and as rule hidden on diagram, but those elements locate in model.
 <p><img src="define/MarkTwin1.png" alt="" /></p>
 <br/>

 If object or class have SP-stereotype then it is considered as frame by [Marvin Minsky](https://en.wikipedia.org/wiki/Frame_(artificial_intelligence)).
+Not all classes are frame, most classes are define of types of slots.
+Slots define semantics of these classes.